 I grew up doing a lot of fishing with my dad and grandpa.
-My grandpa was an expert fisherman.
-He passed away when I was only nine-years-old.
-My most treasured memories of my grandpa were of spending hours together talking while we fished.
+My grandpa was an expert fisherman, but he passed away when I was only nine-years-old.
+My most treasured memories of my grandpa were of spending hours together on a boat or on a beautiful shore talking while we fished.

 Our oldest son, in spite of our failed fishing attempts, loved to fish.
 One day he received a beginner fishing pole as a prize from school.
 He took it out of the packaging and began to practice casting.
 I was surprised at how easy it was for him to cast, and it made me realize there is an option between a toy fishing pole and an expert level pole.

 This discovery has led to many more family fishing outings which have resulted in great memories and lots of fish caught.
 Rather than dreading going fishing, my kids now are constantly begging to go.
 Here is what we have discovered is most beneficial when looking for a fishing pole for kids.

 6 Good Beginner Fishing Poles for Kids Under $50

 |Zebco 202 Slingshot Spincast |

 and Spincast Reel Combo